ikeben/7segment-display/README.md

 # 7segment-display
-counting 1-999 using four 7-segment displasy
+counting using (four) 7-segment displasy and 74hc595 shift register
-and 74hc595 shift register
+All powered by Arduino Uno board